WHATS IN THIS BLOG:

 Teague offered a new model for electrical generation.
 The old model was based on large isolated power stations (driven by coal or natural gas) connected to an extensive grid of transmission lines.
 However, the new model is distributed power: e.g. solar panels at houses or industry plants, or windmills that provide enough electricity for a local town.

 THE STATE OF FRACKING AND EARTHQUAKES.

 The Oklahoma government has addressed this in 2014 by setting up CCSA (the Coordinating Council on Seismic Activity).
-Included are (1) State agencies, such as OGS (Oklahoma Geological Survey), (2) Oil-and-gas industry, (3) NGOs (non-governmental organizations, (4) Research/academics (e.g. universities).
+These include: (1) State agencies, such as OGS (Oklahoma Geological Survey).
+(2) Oil-and-gas industry.
+(3) NGOs (non-governmental organizations.
+(4) Research/academics (e.g. universities).

-In early years of earthquakes (read since 2009), the oil-and -gas industry resisted the idea that the industry was responsible for earthquakes, even though the soaring number of quakes correlated with the rapidly increasing number of oil-and-gas wells.
+In early years of earthquakes (read since 2009), the oil-and -gas industry resisted the idea that the industry was responsible for earthquakes.
+Even though the soaring number of quakes correlated with the rapidly increasing number of oil-and-gas wells.
 This in turn resulted from new shale-gas-oil technology allowing more wells to be profitable and also the price of a barrel of oil heading toward $100.
-It was found that the cause of earthquakes was NOT the fracking process, but instead the disposal of produced water (originally contained in the oil/gas formation) in so-called disposal wells.
+It was found that the cause of earthquakes was NOT the fracking process, but instead the disposal of produced water.
+Originally contained in the oil/gas formation, and in so-called disposal wells.
 In recent years the industry has changed its view, joined CCSA, and even provided valuable seismic data to help interpret earthquakes.